Arts & Humanities Seed Funding

 Call for Applications: NMSU's Arts and Humanities Seed Grants

-Purpose: The Office of Research, Creativity and Strategic Initiatives (RSCI) is requesting applications for the 2023 NMSU Arts and Humanities (A&H) Seed Funding Program.
-The program is designed to provide support for proposal development efforts that seek external funding in the arts and humanities.
-It is expected that this multi-year commitment by the RCSI will result in strong growth in proposal submissions to external funding agencies in support of creative activities, ultimately contributing to NMSU’s goal of attaining R1 status.
-Applications will be awarded based on merit and those which include an identified opportunity and a clear plan to submit a proposal will have the highest priority.
+Purpose: The Office of Research, Creativity and Economic Development (RCED) is requesting applications for the 2026 NMSU Arts and Humanities (A&H) Seed Funding Program.
+The program is designed to help faculty launch new projects in the arts and humanities for which they will seek external funding.
+It is expected that this multi-year commitment by RCED will result in strong growth in proposal submissions to external funding agencies in support of creative activities.
+Applications will be awarded based on merit and applications must include an identified opportunity and a clear plan to submit a proposal will have the highest priority.

-- 2. the creation of artistic works or preliminary research in the humanities necessary to the preparation of an external funding application.
+- the creation of artistic works or preliminary research in the humanities necessary to the preparation of an external funding application, and

-Eligibility: Applications should include at least one tenure/tenure-track faculty from one of the following departments: Art, Creative Media, English, History, Languages and Linguistics, Music, Philosophy, and Theatre, or a tenure/tenure-track faculty in any college whose research, scholarship and creative activity would be considered arts and/or humanities.
-Applications may include faculty collaborators in any departments.
-Faculty can request up to $10,000 or the amount requested in the proposal to be submitted for external funding, whichever is less.
-Faculty who received seed grants in 2022 and are in good standing with the A&H seed grant program are eligible to apply for 2023 funding to support a new project or stage of research/activity.
-Eligibility requirements for faculty who have previously received a seed grant are listed in the FAQ here.
+Eligibility: Applications should include at least one tenured/tenure-track faculty member conducting research, scholarship and/or creative activity in the arts and/or humanities, including but not limited to: creative writing, art, film, the performing arts, language and linguistics; literature; history; jurisprudence; philosophy; archaeology; comparative religion; ethics; the history, criticism and theory of the arts; or those aspects of the social sciences (such as sociology and communication studies) which have humanistic content and employ humanistic methods.
+Faculty from any college can request up to $10,000 or the amount requested in the proposal to be submitted for external funding, whichever is less.
+Faculty may be awarded funding every other year; faculty who received a seed grant in 2024 and are in good standing with the A&H seed grant program are eligible to apply for 2026 funding to support a new project.
+Eligibility requirements for faculty who have previously received an A&H seed grant are listed in the FAQ section below.

-Expectations for Awardees: The awardee is obligated to work with a proposal development staff member in Research Administration Services to identify funding source(s) for the proposed work and to develop a grant proposal.
-Funds must be spent by December 31, 2023, and awardees must submit a final report on grant activities.
+Expectations for Awardees: The awardee is obligated to work with a staff member in Research Administration Services to develop a draft of an external grant proposal (submissions requiring a limited submissions competition, such as NEH Summer Stipends, will not meet this external proposal requirement).
+Funds must be spent by December 31, 2026, and awardees must submit an interim report and a final report on grant activities.

 Please direct questions to ras@nmsu.edu and include in the subject line "Arts and Humanities Seed Grants: Question."